tinacms/tina.io/_docs/Definition-of-Done.md

 1. Code has been deployed to production.
 1. Any bugs or technical debt that arise from the issue have been logged in a PBI that links to this code change.
 1. Issue had been closed with a closing comment added describing solution or linking changed pages.
+1. All relevant automated tests have been executed and passed.

 ### Other Tasks